DMKEBUSINESSGMBH/typo3-mktools/Resources/Private/PHP/ATTENTION.md

 Perform always a

-    composer update --refer-dist
+    composer update --prefer-dist

-Dont perform
+Don't perform

     composer update --prefer-source

-or
+And don't perform

     composer update

-wenn the prefered install in the gloabal config is set to source like
+Wenn the prefered install in the gloabal config is set to source like

     composer config --global preferred-install source